steam-test1/Payday-2-LuaJIT-Complete/README.md

-Payday 2 LuaJIT Lua Dump from Update 153 to 195
+Payday 2 LuaJIT Lua Archive from Update 153 to 195

 Based on TdlQ No Line Numbers from 153 to 187.1